home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 house sparrow

-Since 2013 there have been remarkably few records of this species on the Hillside House plot.
-Occasionally house sparrows turn up in the winter greenfinch roost, but not with any regularity.
+Occasionally house sparrows turned up in the winter greenfinch roost when it was active, but not regularly.
 Small groups were found in South Raynham near the Wensum Pools site in autumn 2015, less than 200 metres from Hillside House.
 Sometimes house sparrows are present in gardens just along the A1065, 60 metres away from Hillside House, or in the open parts of the spinney (which is on the same side of the main road).
-There is good evidence of a small breeding population within South Raynham village.

-House sparrows clearly breed in West Raynham, to the north.
-Over at East Raynham, 1.5 km away from Hillside House, there appears to be a small breeding group in the gardens of abandoned cottages next to the A1065.
-There the presence of dense privet hedges may provide useful cover in the winter and some spilt feed and grain may be available in a farmyard.
+House sparrows breed in West Raynham, to the north.
+Over at East Raynham, 1.5 km away from Hillside House, a small breeding group is present in gardens of cottages next to the A1065.
+There, some dense privet hedges may provide useful cover in the winter and some spilt feed and grain may be available in a farmyard.

 House sparrows are still present in moderate numbers in the town of Fakenham.
 The contrast between their absence from Hillside House and presence at elsewhere in South and East Raynham just short distances away is intriguing and indicates a very viscous population.